Carlos-860/django-crm/README.md

 cd django-crm
 ```

-2. Create a virtual enviroment
+2. Create a virtual environment

 Note: You must activate the virtual environment every time you open the command prompt to work on your project.